alez007/alez007.github.io/react_typescript.md

 Fire it up with `npm start`, go to `http://localhost:300` and if you don't see your app on your page then you're lying to me :stuck_out_tongue_winking_eye:.

+### Conclusions
+Ok, I know, this has been a long one, but hey, at least now we're one step closer towards understanding all that magic behind projects like create-react-app and the like.
+Now, we could improve this, of course.
+For one, we miss uglifier for our js code, we haven't used minifiers for our css code, but I will let you check it out in [Webpack Guides](https://webpack.js.org/guides){:target="_blank"}.

+There is though one aspect that we should discuss, it's the elephant called [Babel](https://babeljs.io/){:target="_blank"}.